IBM/aspera-cli/README.erb.md

 File type is primarily based on file extension detected by the node API and translated info a mime type returned by the node API.

-The tool can also locally detect the mime type using gem `mimemagic`, option: `validate_mime` set to `yes` will generate warning in case of mismatch.
+The tool can also locally detect the mime type using gem `mimemagic`.

-If is possible to add support for other file extensions than the ones supported by the node api, using option `check_extension` set to `yes`

 ## Access to original files and preview creation